y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - On the one hand, we see increasing standardization of software and hardware interfaces.
   - On the other hand, we see increasingly broad variety of I/O devices.
 - The device drivers present a uniform device-access interface to the I/O subsystem, much as system calls provide a standard interface between the application and the operating system.

+### 13.2: Hardware

+- Most fit into the general categories of storage devices (disks, tapes), transmission devices (network connections, Bluetooth), and human-interface devices (screen, keyboard, mouse, audio in and out).
+- Despite the incredible variety of I/O devices, though, we need only a few concepts to understand how the devices are attached and how the software can control the hardware.
+- A device communicates with a computer system by sending signals over a cable or even through the air.
+- A bus is a set of wires and a rigidly defined protocol that specifies a set of messages that can be sent on the wires.
+- Buses are used widely in computer architecture and vary in their signaling methods, speed, throughput, and connection methods.
+- PCI bus (the common PC system bus) / expansion bus (keyboard や USB ports など比較的遅い devices をつなぐ) / Small Computer System Interface (SCSI) bus / PCI Express (PCIe) / HyperTransport などがある。
+- A controller is a collection of electronics that can operate a port, a bus, or a device.
+  - A serial-port controller is a simple device controller.
+It is a single chip (or portion of a chip) in the computer that controls the signals on the wires of a serial port.
+- How can the processor give commands and data to a controller to accomplish an I/O transfer?
+  - The short answer is that the controller has one or more registers for data and control signals.
+The processor communicates with the controller by reading and writing bit patterns in these registers.
+- Alternatively, the device controller can support memory-mapped I/O.
+  - In this case, the device-control registers are mapped into the address space of the processor.
+  - The CPU executes I/O requests using the standard data-transfer instructions to read and write the device-control registers at their mapped locations in physical memory.
+- Some systems use both techniques.
+- An I/O port typically consists of four registers, called the status, control, data-in, and data-out registers.
+  - The data-in register is read by the host to get input.
+  - The data-out register is written by the host to send output.
+  - The status register contains bits that can be read by the host. current command の実行が完了したかなどの情報を持つ。
+  - The control register can be written by the host to start a command or to change the mode of a device.
+- Polling
+  - controller と host の間で producer-consumer relationship を作っていく例をもとに考える。
+  - The host writes output through a port, coordinating with the controller by handshaking as follows:
+    - The host repeatedly reads the busy bit until that bit becomes clear. (busy の間、controller は status register の busy bit を 1 に set する)
+    - The host sets the write bit in the command register and writes a byte into the data-out register.
+    - The host sets the command-ready bit.
+    - When the controller notices that the command-ready bit is set, it sets the busy bit.
+    - The controller reads the command register and sees the write command.
+It reads the data-out register to get the byte and does the I/O to the device.
+    - The controller clears the command-ready bit, clears the error bit in the status register to indicate that the device I/O succeeded, and clears the busy bit to indicate that it is finished.
+- Interrupts
+  - The basic interrupt mechanism works as follows.
+    - The CPU hardware has a wire called the interrupt-request line that the CPU senses after executing every instruction.
+    - When the CPU detects that a contrller has asserted a signal on the interrupt-request line, the CPU performs a state save and jumps to the interrupt-handler routine at a fixed address in memory.
+    - The interrupt handler determines the cause of the interrupt, performs the necessary processing, performs a state restore, and executes a return from interrupt instruction to return the CPU to the execution state prior to the interrupt.
+  - In a modern operating system, however, we need more sophisticated interrupt-handling features.
+    - We need the ability to defer interrupt handling during critical processing.
+    - We need an efficient way to dispatch to the proper interrupt handler for a device without first polling all the devices to see which one raised the interrupt.
+    - We need multilevel interrupts, so that the operating system can distinguish between high- and low-priority interrupts and can respond with the appropriate degree of urgency.
+    - 上記 3 つの機能は CPU と interrupt-controller hardware によって提供される。
+  - Most CPUs have two interrupt request lines.
+    - One is the nonmaskable interrupt, which is reserved for events such as unrecoverable memory errors.
+    - The second interrupt line is maskable: it can be turned off by the CPU before the execution of critical instruction sequences that must not be interrupted.
+  - The interrupt mechanism accepts an address - a number that selects a specific interrupt-handling routine from a small set.
+    - In most architectures, this address is an offset in a table called the interrupt vector.
+  - The interrupt mechanism also implements a system of interrupt priority levels.
+    - These levels enable the CPU to defer the handling of lower-priority interrupts without masking all interrupts and makes it possible for a high-priority interrupt to preempt the execution of a lower-priority interrupt.
+  - ハードウェア割り込みは CPU の外部からの要求であるのに対して、ソフトウェア割り込み (trap) は CPU 内部の要因で発生するもの。
+  - In summary, interrupts are used throughout modern operating systems to handle asynchronous events and to trap to supervisor-mode routines in the kernel.
+- Direct Memory Access
+  - programmed I/O (PIO): CPU を介して周辺機器とメインメモリの間のデータ転送を行う方式のこと。
+  - Many computers avoid burdening the main CPU with PIO by offloading some of this work to a a special-purpose processor called a direct-memory-access (DMA) controller.
+  - Handshaking between the DMA controller and the device controller is performed via a pair of wires called DMA-request and DMA-acknowledge.
+  - Some computer architectures use physical memory address for DMA, but others perform direct virtual memory access (DVMA), using virtual addresses that undergo translation to physical addresses.
+- I/O Hardware Summary
+  - Main concepts
+    - A bus
+    - A controller
+    - An I/O port and its registers
+    - The handshaking relationship between the host and a device controller
+    - The execution of this handshaking in a polling loop or via interrupts
+    - The offloading of this work to a DMA controller for large transfer